luapower/schema/schema.md

 ## Rationale

-This library came about when I needed to migrate an ecommerce database from MySQL to Tarantool, and I figured I would kill two birds with one stone, namely:
+This library came about when I needed to migrate an ecommerce database from MySQL to Tarantool, and I figured I would kill multiple birds with one stone, namely:

 * the need to migrate both schema and data automatically between engines.